-Performance Standard Performance Requirements Essential Community Providers - Article 3, Section 3.3.3 (continued) Other specific populations served by Essential Community Providers in the service area such as STD Clinics, Tuberculosis Clinics, Hemophilia Treatment Centers, Black Lung Clinics and other entities that serve predominantly low income, medically underserved individuals.
-Performance Level: Alternate Standard Contractors shall not be eligible for performance credits, nor shall they be subject to performance penalties.
-Submission of the above required mapping is a contract compliance requirement.
-3.4 Reducing Health Disparities - Article 3, Sections 3.01 and 3.02 5% of total performance penalty for this Group. a.
-Expectation: Contractor reports the percent of Exchange enrollees who have self-reported racial or ethnic identity in the Application for Certification for 2017.
-This information will be used as baseline to set incremental targets for percent of membership who have self-identified by end of 2017, which will be reported in 2018 through the Application for Certification for 2019.
-In 2020, the Contractor will report the percent of membership who have self-identified and will be measured against the 2019 target for 80% self-reported identity, to be reported in the Application for Certification for 2021.
+Performance Standard Performance Requirements 3.4 Reducing Health Disparities - Article 3, Sections 3.01 and 3.02 5% of total performance penalty for this Group. a.
+Expectation: Contractor reports the percent of Exchange enrollees who have self-reported racial or ethnic identity in the Applications for Certification for 2017 and 2018.
+This information will be used as baseline to set incremental targe for percent of membership who have self-identified by end of 2017, which will be reported in 2018 through the Application for Certification for 2019.
+In 2020, the Contractor will report the percent of membership who have self-identified and will measured against the 2019 target for 80% self-reported identity, to be reported in the Application for Certification for 2021.
 Data will be submitted in a run chart demonstrating improvement in the percentage of self-reported identity compared to baseline reported.
+Contractor and the Exchange will establish a mutually agreed upon performance goal which will be documented in the Contractor's Quality Improvement Strategy.
 Performance Levels: Contractor achieves no improvement in self-reported identity: 2% penalty Contractor shows improvement in self-reported identity but does not meet target: no penalty Contractor achieves target improvement in self-reported identity: 2% credit b.
 Expectation: The Exchange will set targets for reduction in disparities for end of year 2019 and for annual intermediate milestones after baseline was reported.
-Contractor reports required metrics across all lines of business excluding Medicare for diabetes, asthma,
+Contractor reports required metrics across all lines of business excluding Medicare for diabetes, asthma, Hypertension, and depression by race/ethnicity and gender once the scores for 2017 performance become available, in July 2018.
+The scores will be reported in run charts demonstrating comparison with baseline 2016 performance, which will be reported in July 2017.
+The Exchange and Contractor will set an intermediate milestone for mutually-selected measures against which performance in 2017 will assessed.
+Contractor and the Exchange will establish a